SergioGasquez/dotfiles/InstallationGuide.md

         - Advanced Mode > Boot > Secure Boot > OS Type > Other OS
         - Advanced Mode > Boot > Secure Boot > Secure Boot Mode > Custom
     - Make sure that RAM is using the right profile.
-        - This might require using latest BIOS FW, otherwise it might result in the OS crashing
+        - This might require using latest BIOS FW, otherwise, it might result in the OS crashing
             - For Windows, it is a blue screen
             - For Linux, it just froze